Alliance for Young Artists & Writers / Scholastic Art & Writing Awards

 Logical, compelling progression of ideas in essay;clear structure which enhances and showcases the central idea or theme and moves the reader through the text.
 Organization flows so smoothly the reader hardly thinks about it.
 Effective, mature, graceful transitions exist throughout the essay.

-13. How to Judge a Contest: A Complete Guide
+17. How to Judge a Contest: Guide, Shortcuts and Examples

 Criteria for Judging Essays in the Creative Writing Competition 2013 In 2013 a percent system will be applied in an effort to streamline the writing competition and to make judging less subjective, and more easily understood.
 Each essay should initially be read by 2‐3 judges still, and the following criteria should be applied: Creativity ...